-Automobile Liability insurance covering bodily injury and property damage in an amount no less than one million dollars (\$1,000,000) combined single limit for each occurrence.
+Automobile Liability insurance covering bodily injury and property damage in an amount no less than three million dollars (\$3,000,000) combined single limit for each occurrence.
 Covered vehicles shall include owned, non-owned, and hired automobiles/trucks.

-MEDICAL MALPRACTICE LIABILITY INSURANCE:
+1 MEDICAL MALPRACTICE LIABILITY INSURANCE:

-Medical Malpractice Liability Insurance for all activities of CONTRACTOR and its employees arising out of or in connection with this AGREEMENT in an amount of no less than one million dollars (\$1,000,000) in the aggregate annually.
-In the event CONTRACTOR cannot provide an occurrence policy, CONTRACTOR shall provide insurance covering claims made as a result of performance of the AGREEMENT and shall maintain such insurance in effect for one (1) year following completion of performance of this AGREEMENT.
+- 2 Medical Malpractice Liability Insurance for all activities of CONTRACTOR and its employees - arising out of or in connection with this AGREEMENT in an amount of no less than one million - dollars (\$1,000,000) in the aggregate annually.
+In the event CONTRACTOR cannot provide an - occurrence policy, CONTRACTOR shall provide insurance covering claims made as a result of - 6 performance of the AGREEMENT and shall maintain such insurance in effect for one (1) year - 7 following completion of performance of this AGREEMENT.

-ADDITIONAL REQUIREMENTS:
+8 ADDITIONAL REQUIREMENTS:

-Premium Payments - The insurance companies shall have no recourse against the AGENCY or County of Colusa and funding agencies, its officers, and employees or any of them for payment of any premiums or assessments under any policy issued by a mutual insurance company.

-Policy Deductibles and Self-Insured Retention - Any deductibles or self-insured retentions must be declared to and approved by the AGENCY.

-CONTRACTOR'S Obligations - CONTRACTOR'S indemnity and other obligations shall not be limited by the foregoing insurance requirements and shall survive the expiration of this AGREEMENT.

-Verification of Coverage - CONTRACTOR shall furnish the AGENCY with original certificates and amendatory endorsements or copies of the applicable policy language effecting coverage required by the AGENCY this clause.
-All certificates and endorsements are to be received and approved by the AGENCY before work commences.
-However, failure to obtain the required documents prior to the work beginning shall not waive CONTRACTOR'S obligation to provide them.

-Material Breach - Failure of CONTRACTOR to maintain the insurance required by this AGREEMENT, or to comply with any of the requirements of this section of the AGREEMENT, shall constitute a material breach of the entire AGREEMENT.
+- 9 Premium Payments The insurance companies shall have no recourse against the Sierra- - Sacramento Valley Emergency Medical Services Agency or County of Butte and funding - agencies, its officers and employees or any of them for payment of any premiums or - assessments under any policy issued by a mutual insurance company. - 13 Policy Deductibles and Self-Insured Retention Any deductibles or self-insured retentions - must be declared to and approved by the AGENCY.
+The AGENCY may require - 15 CONTRACTOR to purchase coverage with a lower deductible or retention or provide proof - of ability to pay losses and related investigations, claim administration, and defense - 17 expenses within the retention. - 18 CONTRACTOR'S Obligations CONTRACTOR'S indemnity and other obligations shall not - be limited by the foregoing insurance requirements and shall survive the expiration of this - 20 agreement. - Verification of Coverage CONTRACTOR shall furnish the AGENCY with original certificates - and amendatory endorsements or copies of the applicable policy language effecting - coverage required by the AGENCY this clause.
+All certificates and endorsements are to be - received and approved by the AGENCY before work commences.
+However, failure to obtain - the required documents prior to the work beginning shall not waive CONTRACTOR'S - obligation to provide them. - 27 Material Breach Failure of CONTRACTOR to maintain the insurance required by this - agreement, or to comply with any of the requirements of this section, shall constitute a - 29 material breach of the entire agreement.